Yacarreon93/training-react-boilerplate/README.md

     - enable "formatOnSave" in settings to format automatically on save
 26. avoid common javascript errors with eslint
 27. aria check for accessibility issues in jsx with the jsx a11y eslint plugin
+28. git run linting tests and prettier in git hooks with husky